ricleal/twitter-clone/README.md

 - `internal/service/repository/postgres`: the repository that implements the interfaces defined in `internal/service/repository/interfaces.go`
 - `internal/service/repository/memory`: a memory mock repository that implements the interfaces defined in `internal/service/repositoryinterfaces.go`.
 This is used for unit testing.

 To interact with this repositories, there is a [Store](internal/service/store).
 This store can chain multiple repository operations in a single transaction.
+It sort of follows the same principles as in the [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html) pattern.
 There is a in-memory store and a persistent (postgres) store.
 The in-memory store is used for unit testing.
 The service layer uses the store to interact with the repositories.
 It never interacts directly with the repositories.

 The business logic is implemented in the `internal/service` package.
 This represents the use cases of the application - the domain service.
 Note that the business logic always use data entities defined in the `internal/entities` package.
 This ensures business logic is decoupled from the data layer defined in the `internal/service/repository` package.

 ### Frontend API

 The use cases are exposed via the API layer.
-The API layer is implemented using the [go-chi](https://github.com/go-chi/chi).
+The API layer is implemented using the [go-chi](https://github.com/go-chi/chi) router.

-The endpoints routes were generated from a [Open-API](https://www.openapis.org/) [spec](openapi.yaml) using [oapi-codegen](https://github.com/deepmap/oapi-codegen).
+The endpoints routes were generated from a [Open-API](https://www.openapis.org/) [spec file](openapi.yaml) using [oapi-codegen](https://github.com/deepmap/oapi-codegen).
 The code generated is in `internal/api/v1/openapi`.

 The following endpoints are exposed:
 ```bash